penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-teacherseachsection.md

 Information about number of teacher in all sections.

-> Propeties 'amount' and 'bySection' are mutually exclusive (Schema tag 'One Of' is not specified because POJO automatic generation incompatibility)
+> 'byDefault' value will be used for all sections, if 'bySection' field is not informed.
+Also it value is used when one section is not informed at 'bySection'.
 >

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |